constrict0r/amanita/docs/source/index.rst

 This package offers multiple options to customize the project creation
 process:

 -V, --version         Show the version and exit.
-  -d, --direnv          Install and configure  `direnv <https://direnv.net>`_ console enviroment
+-d, --direnv          Install and configure  `direnv <https://direnv.net>`_ console switcher.
-                        switcher.
-  -v, --venv            Create and configure a virtual enviroment inside the
+-v, --venv            Create and configure a virtual enviroment inside project.
-                        project.
-  -e, --venv-path TEXT  Create and configure a virtual enviroment on the given
+-e, --venv-path TEXT  Create and configure a virtual enviroment on the path.
-                        path.
 -h, --help            Show help and exit.

 Compatibility
 =============